EUMETCast: Transmission technology

 EUMETCast uses the DVB-S MPEG2 stream for encapsulating IP frames (IP over DVB).
 At this IP layer, IP Multicast techniques are used for distributing the file based content.
 For this purpose, TelliCast (an IP multicast software from Newtec (formerly Tellitec)) is used.
 In 2014 EUMETCast was migrated to a DVB-S2 transponder, which allows for higher bandwidth rates, and in 2017 a second DVB-S2 transponder was added for the European service providing Sentinel satellite data.

-Transmission is via Eutelsat's 10A satellite (in K_{u} band), Eutelsat's 5 WEST A satellite (C band) and SES-6 (C band).
+Transmission is via Eutelsat's Hot Bird 13F and 13G satellites (in K_{u} band), Eutelsat's 5 WEST A satellite (C band) and SES-6 (C band).

-Eutelsat 10A supplies coverage across Europe, North Africa and the Middle East.
+Eutelsat Hot Bird 13F and 13G supply coverage across Europe, North Africa and the Middle East.
 Eutelsat 5 supplies European African and western Asia coverage.
 SES-6 is located at 319.5º East, its tailored, high-powered hemispheric beam provides simultaneous coverage of both Europe and the Americas.

 The technology used makes it possible for end users to receive the data with regular off-the-shelf satellite TV equipment and a PC.